How To Get Rid Of Bugs On Japanese Maple?

 Weevils are also pests of Japanese maple.
 These beetles are capable of destroying a large number of cultivated plants, and unfortunately, maples are no exception.

-The body of the weevil is larger than that of, for example, aphids.
+The weevil’s body is larger than that of, for example, aphids.
 They have an elongated head and body.
 The color can be black, brown, or dark gray.
 They have six legs and no wings.

 They are capable of damaging a large part of the leaf blade.
-Very often they nibble on the leaf edge or holes in the leaves.
+They often nibble on the leaf edge or holes in the leaves.

 Control: